andrew867/ESP32ModbusBridge/docs/COMPLETION_SUMMARY.md

 ## Original Function Mappings

-All decompiled functions have been mapped to readable implementations:
+All functions have been implemented with clear, readable code:

 | Original Function | New Implementation | Status |
 |------------------|-------------------|--------|